Noise-Resilient Group Testing: Limitations and Constructions: Negative Results

-This is similar in spirit to the lower bound obtained in \cite{ref:DBGV05} for the size of selectors.
+Finally, we observe that the number of measurements has to be at least $|X|$ to enable $D$ to output all the vectors in $X$. \end{proof}

 According to the lemma, even in the noiseless scenario, any reconstruction method that returns an approximation of the sparse vector up to $e'_0=O(d)$ false positives and without false negatives will require $\Omega(d \log (n/d))$ measurements.
 As we will show in the next section, an upper bound of $O(d \log n)$ is in fact attainable even in a highly noisy setting using only non-adaptive measurements.
 This in particular implies an asymptotically optimal trivial two-stage group testing scheme.